4S1ght/Soybean/README.md

 ```

 ### `forIn()`
-The `forIn` event handler allows you to iterate over all enumerable string properties of an object.
-The first parameter accepts either a reference to such object or a `Symbol(string-key)` to read an object from the event object automatically.
-Similarly to the native `for in` loop, you can label it with an ID to reference it with `event.break` and `event.continue` which are available inside all loop handlers.
+Loops over enumerable string properties of an object.
+Accepts an enumerable object or a symbol with a description matching the key to read from the event object.

+Exposes `event.break` and `event.continue` methods to manage the loop's operation.
+All of them accept an ID to target a specific loop

 Inside `forIn` loops, three items are available through `get()` on the event object:
 - `"object"` - The reference to the object being looped over.